mwpastore/sinja/README.md

 `serializer_opts` described above).

 The `:include` and `:fields` query parameters are automatically passed through to JSONAPI::Serializers.
+You may specify a default `:include` option (the query parameter will be merged into this list if present).
 You may also use the special `:exclude` option to prevent specific relationships from being included in the response.
 This accepts the same formats as JSONAPI::Serializers does for `:include`.
 If you exclude a relationship, any sub-relationships will also be excluded.
-The `:sort`, `:page`, and `:filter` query parameters must be handled manually (with the exception of the `:id` filter, discussed under "Coalesced Find Requests" below).
+The `:sort`, `:page`, and `:filter` query parameters must be handled manually (with one exception, discussed under "Coalesced Find Requests" below).

 All arguments to action helpers are "tainted" and should be treated as potentially dangerous: IDs, attribute hashes, and (arrays of) [resource